-IT601 Use of On-line Services and E-mails
+IT601 Use of Online Services and Emails

-Revision Date: 02/04/09, 02/02/11, 08/24/12, 03/22/17, 01/24/18
+Revision Date: 02/04/09, 02/02/11, 08/24/12, 03/22/17, 01/24/18, 06/12/19, 03/11/20, 03/09/22

-Use of On-line Services (Internet, World Wide Web, AOL, etc)
+Use of Online Services (Internet, World Wide Web, AOL, etc)

-On-line Services' sites can and do monitor access and usage and can in some cases, identify individuals accessing their services.
-Thus, Coalition employees should be mindful that accessing a particular bulletin board or Web site leaves company-identifiable electronic "tracks", even if the employee merely reviews or downloads the material and does not post any message.
+Online Services' sites can and do monitor access and usage and can in some cases, identify individuals accessing their services.
+Thus, Coalition employees should be mindful that accessing a particular bulletin board or website leaves company identifiable electronic "tracks", even if the employee merely reviews or downloads the material and does not post any message.

-Employees should also be aware that the Coalition reserves the right to routinely monitor without prior notice, on-line services access and usage to ensure that the system is being used for Coalition purposes according to this policy and to ensure that the Coalition's policies prohibiting harassment and inappropriate behavior are being followed.
+Employees should also be aware that the Coalition reserves the right to routinely monitor without prior notice, online services access and usage to ensure that the system is being used for Coalition purposes according to this policy and to ensure that the Coalition's policies prohibiting harassment and inappropriate behavior are being followed.
 Therefore, employees should access sites that are necessary for Coalition business.
 Inappropriate use may subject an employee to disciplinary action up to and including termination of employment.

-Use of Electronic Mail and On-line Services
+Use of Electronic Mail and Online Services

-The e-mail and internet system is intended to be used to promote the effective performance of the Coalition's business.
-While it may be acceptable to send or receive personal messages of a limited number and frequency, personal use of the e-mail system must be kept within the bounds of efficiency and good judgment and under no circumstances should interfere with an employee's performance of job duties or violate Coalition policies regarding appropriate workplace behavior.
+The email and internet system is intended to be used to promote the effective performance of the Coalition's business.
+While it may be acceptable to send or receive personal messages of a limited number and frequency, personal use of the email system must be kept within the bounds of efficiency and good judgment and under no circumstances should interfere with an employee's performance of job duties or violate Coalition policies regarding appropriate workplace behavior.

-Employees should exercise care in the use of e-mail and in the handling of e-mail attachments, and be aware of phishing e-mails.
-(See definition of phishing e-mails in policy #IT101, definitions section.)
-If an e-mail is from someone you do not know, or if you were not expecting an attachment, do not open it and do not forward it.
+Employees should exercise care in the use of email and in the handling of email attachments, and be aware of phishing emails and smishing and vishing practices.
+(See explanations to these terms in policy #IT101, definitions section.)
+If an email is from someone you do not know, or if you were not expecting an attachment, do not open it and do not forward it.
 Delete it.
-These type e-mails are known as spam, chain, or other junk e-mail.
+These type emails are known as spam, chain, or other junk email.
 The user should contact the Office Manager for assistance if there are questions as to the validity of the message and attachment.